 Paul Griggs, British musician and member of Octopus and Guys ‘n’ Dolls, was born in St. Albans, Hertfordshire, England in 1944.

 Danny McBride, singer-songwriter and lead guitarist for Sha Na Na, was born in Somerville, MA in 1945.

 Duane Allman, session musician, lead guitarist and co-founder of the Allman Brothers Band, and member of Derek and the Dominoes, was born Howard Duane Allman in Nashville, TN in 1946.

 J. Blackfoot, soul singer, member of The Soul Children, and a solo artist, was born John Colbert in Greenville, MS in 1946.

 Joe Walsh, singer, songwriter, solo artist, and guitarist for the James Gang and Eagles, was born Joseph Fidler in Wichita, KS in 1947.

 George Grantham, drummer, vocalist, and founding member of Poco, was born in Cordell, OK in 1947.

 Gary Green, guitarist for Gentle Giant, was born in Stroud Green, North London, England in 1950.

 Jimmy Brown, drummer for UB40, was born in Birmingham, England in 1957.

-Gail Ann Dorsey, session musician and bass guitarist best known as a member of David Bowie’s band, who has also recorded and performed with Tears for Fears, The National, Lenny Kravitz, Bryan Ferry, Boy George, the Indigo Girls, Jane Siberry, The The, Charlie Watts, Seal, Ani DiFranco, Dar Williams, and others, was born in Philadelphia, PA in 1962.
+Gail Ann Dorsey, session musician and bass guitarist best known as a member of David Bowie’s band since 1995, who has also recorded and performed with Tears for Fears, The National, Lenny Kravitz, Bryan Ferry, Boy George, the Indigo Girls, Jane Siberry, The The, Charlie Watts, Seal, Ani DiFranco, Dar Williams, and others, was born in Philadelphia, PA in 1962.